Toaster Oven vs Microwave: Which is Worth the Money?

 What’s the Best Way to Clean a Toaster Oven?

-First, you should let it cool down completely and unplug it from the wall.
+First, let it cool down completely and unplug it from the wall.

-Once you have done that, use a damp cloth to remove any crumbs and stains from the unit’s interior.
-For tough stains, you can use a mixture of baking soda and water.
+Once you have done that, use a damp cloth to remove crumbs and stains from the unit’s interior.
+You can use a mixture of baking soda and water for tough stains.

 Let the appliance dry completely before using it again, and you’re good to go!